Step 1: Apply online or in person at the Admissions office (I4-102)

 San Diego, Ca 92108-3883

 Step 4: Assessment.
-For the English and math assessments, please contact the Testing Office at 619-388-2718 or email@example.com for sample tests, hours of operation and testing procedures.
+For the English and math assessments, please contact the Testing Office at 619-388-2718 or firstname.lastname@example.org.
+Or visit our Testing website for sample tests, hours of operation and testing procedures.

 Assessment is required for: 1st time college students

-Not required for: Students who have completed an English and Math course at previous colleges (grade of "C" or better) or who have assessment results from a previous California Community College, or passed the Advanced Placement English and math exams (with a score of 3 or higher) or met minimum test scores on any of the following tests: SAT, ACT, EAP, EPT or ELM.
+Not required for: Students who have completed an English and Math course at previous colleges (grade of "C" or better) or who have assessment results from a previous California Community College, or passed the Advanced Placement English and math exams (with a score of 3 or higher) or met minimum test scores on any of the following tests: SAT or EAP without local validation.
 Minimum scores are indicated in the Mesa Catalog http://studentweb.sdccd.edu/index.cfm?action=catalogs under the "Admissions and Regulations" section of the catalog.

-How do I make an appointment to see the Athletic (MAAP) Counselor?
+How do you make an appointment to see the MAAP Counselor and do I qualify for an appointment?

-2. You may book an appointment 1-7 days in advance.
+2. You may schedule an appointment 1-7 days in advance.

-3. In order to book a 1 hour appointment you must meet the following criteria
+3. In order to schedule a 1 hour appointment, you must meet the following criteria:

 5. If you do not show for your appointment, your coach will be notified.